hpi-schul-cloud/Nextcloud-Content-Metadaten-Plugin/README.md

 In your Instance, simply navigate to »Apps«, choose the category »Files«, find the SCMeta app and enable it.

-OR

 **ownCloud**
-- Copy the scmeta folder in the app directory of owncloud.
+- Copy the `SCMeta` folder in the app directory of owncloud.
-- If not already done, rename the app-folder to "SCMeta" - causes overwise an sql error.
+- If not already done, rename the app-folder to `SCMeta` - causes overwise an sql error.
 - Enable this app in the admin interface.

 Usage